nonchris/nonchris/README.md

+<-- this picture is old (late 2022), but i dont a better one that is github worthy~

 Work I am/ was part of that are not or only partially reflected on GitHub.:
 ### Wachmann
 Research area: Data protection compliant solutions for device tracking via wifi.